shawnohare/hugo-morphism/README.md

    as the post archive.
 For example, if the entire blog has 100 posts and the value of `listPaginatorPageSize` is set to 50, then there will be 2 pages in the post archive.

 - `subtitle` string: This is displayed under the main title.

 - `showPoweredBy` boolean: if true, display a shoutout to Hugo and this theme.

-- `showPostTimes` bool: Set display dates and times in a post's header.

 ## Page Parameters